therealbill/redskull/README.md

 the environment variable REDSKULL_SENTINELCONFIGFILE.

 RS currently expects the html directory to be in the same location as the binary.
-For example you can do create  adirectory named `/usr/local/redskull`, place the redskull binary in it, and copy the html directory to it, then launch `./redskull` and it should work.
+For example you can do create a directory named `/usr/redskull`, place the redskull binary in it, and copy the html directory to it, then launch `./redskull` and it should work.
-You'll find it running on port 8000
+You'll find it running on port 8000, Alternatively you can configure the location of the HTML directory via `REDSKULL_TEMPLATEDIRECTORY`,

-I'll be making locations configurable soon.

 # Calling the API